Skip to main content

 Latter-day Saint funerals are usually reverent church services focused on the plan of salvation and reunion after death.
 Burial is preferred, and a temple-worthy member may be dressed in temple clothing.

 Funerals in The Church of Jesus Christ of Latter-day Saints are reverent, Christ-centered services that emphasize the plan of salvation — the belief that families can be reunited after death.
-They are typically simple and dignified rather than elaborate.
+They are typically simple and dignified rather than elaborate, conducted by a member of the bishopric, with burial the preferred practice.

 The service

 The funeral is usually held in a ward meetinghouse or a funeral home and conducted by the bishop.
 It includes hymns, prayers, talks (sermons) about the gospel and the life of the person, and musical numbers.
-The tone is one of hope and comfort grounded in the doctrine of eternal families.
+The tone is one of hope and comfort grounded in the doctrine of eternal families, rather than a celebration with elaborate displays.

 Burial and temple clothing

 Burial is preferred, though cremation is not formally forbidden.
-Members who have received their temple endowment are often dressed in white temple clothing for burial, which the family arranges with the funeral home.
-The grave is frequently dedicated by a priesthood holder in a short prayer at the cemetery.
+Members who have received their temple endowment are often dressed in white temple clothing for burial, which the family arranges with the funeral home — and, if needed, with help from Relief Society or priesthood leaders.
+If you are unsure, the bishop can guide the family through the details.

 The graveside dedication